lumeland/lume.land/docs/core/components.md

 - They are template engine agnostic.
 For example, you can create your components in JSX or JavaScript and use them in Nunjucks.
-- They can generate not only the HTML code but also CSS and JavaScript code needed.
+- They can generate not only the HTML code but also the CSS and JavaScript code needed in client side.
-- They are available everywhere, no need to import them manually.
+- They are automatically available everywhere, no need to import them manually.
 - For module based components (like JavaScript, TypeScript, JSX or TSX), it's the only way to hot-reload components without stop and restart the local server.